Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Cancelling Virgin Media is simple if your minimum contract period has expired.

-Once you’re out of contract, Virgin Media has to end your contract when you request it, but they may offer you a discount of free gist to tempt you to stay.
+Once you’re out of contract, Virgin Media has to end your contract when you request it, but they may offer you a discount or free gift to tempt you to stay.
 Before you call to cancel, have the details of the provider you want to switch to handy to check if you’ll be getting a better offer.

-Virgin Media advises that it will be much quicker to handle the cancellation over the phone.
+Virgin Media advises that it is much quicker to handle the cancellation over the phone.

 Â

-How to cancel Virgin Media while under contract – without a cancellation feeÂ
+How to cancel Virgin Media Broadband while under contract – without a cancellation feeÂ

 If you’re still within your minimum contract period, usually 18 months, then you’ll normally have to pay an early cancellation fee to end your contract.